araiyan/programmer-training/general/lessons/git/README.md

   * Go to [github.com](github.com)
   * Hit Sign Up
   * Follow the instructions
-  * Make the username with the same guidlines as Slack (first name, last name)
+  * Make the username with the same guidelines as Slack (first name, last name)

 Lets start with creating a Repository, but what is a Github Repository?
 Well, repositorys are a place in github where things are or may be stored.